bamboodew/no-discardable-extension/README.md

 A browser extension that prevents Microsoft Edge from automatically discarding inactive tabs to save memory.

+## Language Toggle

+For a bilingual experience, please visit the [HTML version of this README](index.html) where you can toggle between English and Chinese.

 ## Features

 - Toggle tab discarding prevention with a single click